RatalaikaGames/ags/Engine/platform/console/readme.md

 * Define CONSOLE_VERSION
 * Implement something named like "AGSConsolePort", which is a AGSPlatformDriver, by studying the examples of other platform drivers
 * Implement "mutex_console.h" and "thread_console.h" by studying examples, etc.
-* ALLEGRO
+* ALLEGRO (TODO: can we incorporate some of these changes into official AGS allegro fork?)
-** Create a configuration header file suitable for building allegro ** Privately patch allegro to include it in near the top in the platform list.
-(TODO: can we incorporate this into official AGS allegro fork?)
+** Create a configuration header file suitable for building allegro ** Privately patch allegro's `alconfig.h` to include that configuration header in the platform list near the top.
 ** Implement a certain set of allegro APIs (TBD).
 You will have to be creative here.

 * Third Party Libraries: